|for Families of Children with Disabilities|

 English language internet resources are plentiful.
 There are also resources for Spanish speaking families.
 This page contains links to sites which provide information in Spanish for families of children with disabilities.

 Please Note:This site does not include local or state resources.
 For information about resources close to your home, consult the nearest PTI (parent training and information center).
 PTIs are parent-run organizations that provide information, education, support and sometimes advocacy services to families of children with disabilities.
-For additional information about state resources, the National Information Center for Children and Youth with Disabilities (NICHCY) publishes State Resources sheets.
+For additional information about state resources, the Center for Parent Information and Resources has a list of PTI's in your state.

 The listings included here are not comprehensive or exhaustive.
 Instead this site is meant to be a selective compilation of internet resources considered to be of value to families of children with disabilities seeking information.
 Although there are many websites not included here, that does not reflect their worth or value, only the limited time and resources of the compiler.